jbenet/juan.benet.ai/_posts/2014-02-21-data-management-vocabulary.md

 ## Schema-laden Format

-a [format](#format) designed to represent a particular [schema](#schema). _Schema-less_ or general formats, such as [JSON](http://json.org), can represent any schema. _Schema-laden_ formats, such as [GeoJSON](http://geojson.org), are tuned to represent a particular set of schemas.
+a [format](#format) designed to represent a particular [schema](#schema). _Schema-less_ or universal formats, such as [JSON](http://json.org), can represent any schema. _Schema-laden_ formats, such as [GeoJSON](http://geojson.org), are tuned to represent a particular set of schemas.
 Schema-laden formats tend to implement schema specifications on top of a general format.

 ## Schema Compatibility